zanozano/pokedex-app/README.md

-# Pokédex App
+# PokeFinder App

 ![Pokémon Logo](./public/images/favicon.svg)

 ## Description

-Welcome to the Pokémon API Game, a project built using Node.js that serves as a Pokédex API.
+Welcome to the PokeFinder App, a project built using Node.js that serves as a Pokédex API.
 This application allows you to retrieve information about various Pokémon species by interacting with a Pokémon API.
 It provides a simple and convenient way to access details about different Pokémon.
 Clash with iconic Pokémon via our API-powered backend for separate responses.
 Unleash the gaming fun and catch 'em all with ease.
 Gotta code 'em fast!

 ## Key Features and Technologies